OpenNebula/docs/source/installation_and_configuration/containerized_deployment/custom.rst

 and connect to those where you need to start services and proceed with any required maintenance operation.

-**Example** below presents full terminal sample output with :ref:`listing services <reference_supervisord>` status inside the containers, starting the MySQL server in one container and triggering the database consistency check via ``onedb fsck`` tool in different container:
+**Example** below presents full terminal sample output with :ref:`listing services <container_supervisord>` status inside the containers, starting the MySQL server in one container and triggering the database consistency check via ``onedb fsck`` tool in different container:

 1. Start MySQL service in container ``opennebula_opennebula-mysql_1``: